mertall/mertall/_pages/about.md

 Defining and finding solutions to a problem through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills) throughout his career.
 Bringing encompassing and diverse experience of unique delivered solutions for a variety of industries-mentioned below and [here](https://mertall.github.io/mertall//cv/#research)

-### Currently looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas
+### Currently looking for a role within an organization with a high ceiling for growth and comfortability with open source experimental and disruptive ideas which are for the people.
+### Looking to build a Quantum Processing Unit

 ---
 ## Current Roles